“Blood runs freely and stains the earth through eternity, for we only have the appearance of eternity, but the Blood remains.”

 “So… how’s that going to benefit me?
-Let me guess, I help out, and I get to be, what, your esquire or tenant?”
+Let me guess, I help out, and I get to be, what, your tenant?”

 Jean-Marc was indeed a newcomer to the All-Night-Life, but Father d’Gerasene as the new Regent of Esplanade Ridge had dutifully explained the intricacies of feeding rights among the Damned.